 God forbid they decided to be quiet, calm kids who did no wrong…the poor things would be gone within a week.
 So really…I guess I should be glad they are so loud, demanding, and whiney.
-In fact…I have come to the conclusion that this is exactly why God made children annoying in the first place.
+In fact…I have come to the conclusion that this is exactly why God made children loud in the first place.

-Don’t get me wrong…I love my girls to death, and if anyone hurts them in any way, I WILL beat that person within an inch of their life with no hesitation at all, but like all children, they know exactly which buttons to push at exactly the right time to ensure complete mental breakdown of the caretaking adult.
+Don’t get me wrong…I love my girls to death, and if anyone hurts them in any way, I WILL beat that person within an inch of their life with no hesitation at all, but like all children, they know exactly which buttons to push at exactly the right time to ensure complete mental breakdown of the care-taking adult.

 Ok, so back to the creatures (the four legged and watery kinds).

-First my younger girls’ collection of fishies started dying mysteriously one by one, except at the end when about four of them apparently joined a cult and offed themselves all at once.
+First my younger girls’ collection of fishies started dying mysteriously one by one, except at the end when about four of them apparently joined a cult and offed themselves up all at once.